VRConservation/fba-myst/chapters/8-funding.md

 </span> <br>

 # Next
-The Forest Business Alliance will continue to add new projects to the Business and Workforce Development funding analysis database following new grant solicitations.
+The Forest Business Alliance will continue to add new projects to the Business and Workforce Development funding analysis database in response to new grant solicitations.
 We recommend the following:

 - **Location**.
-More accurate project locations, e.g., latitude/longitude points, should be added to reflect where the funding is directed and examine the relationship between forest health and wood products businesses.
-We will include new analyses such as with new projects are funded through subsequent grant rounds, how do the funding success rates change geographically and temporally?
+More accurate project locations, e.g., latitude/longitude points, should be added to reflect where the funding is directed and to examine the relationship between forest health and wood products businesses.
+We will include new analyses, such as with new projects that are funded through subsequent grant rounds, how do the funding success rates change geographically and temporally?
 - More analysis is needed to determine the reasons for the county and regional differences.
 Is it organizational and business capacity?
-Is it related to capabilities to create strong projects and proposals?
-Could it be something more pervasive, such as regional economic differences or available institutional support for potential applicants?
+Is it related to the capabilities to create strong projects and proposals?
+Could it be something more pervasive, such as regional economic differences or the availability of institutional support for potential applicants?
 - Given the need for wildfire mitigation in the state, the bottleneck of processing biomass in a sustainable manner, and the mismatch in requested vs. funded businesses, we highly recommend the state consider increasing funding for this valuable program.

 # Funding